f5devcentral/f5-agility-labs-xc/docs/class2/lab1.rst

 Lab 1: Deploying and Managing F5 Distributed Cloud Web Application Firewall Configuration
 =========================================================================================

-.. warning :: If you ran the **F5 Distributed Cloud 101** lab previously, please delete the LB from the previous lab.
-We will create a new LB in this lab with the same name.
-What's more, please jump to Task 1 directly.
+.. warning :: If you are using multiple labs in one course, understand that some steps below may be redundant depending on labs deployed.
+To gain full benefits from this lab, please delete any objects created in your prior lab and continue with this lab as all necessary objects will be recreated.

 Lab 1 will focus on the deployment and security of an existing hosted application using F5 Distributed Cloud Platform and Services.
 This lab will be deployed in a SaaS only configuration